-Eungie Joo is currently curator of Contemporary Art at the San Francisco Museum of Modern Art (SFMOMA).
-Previously, she served as director of the 5th Anyang Public Art Project/APAP 5, Anyang, Korea (2017); curator of Sharjah Biennial 12: The past, the present, the possible (2015); director of Art and Cultural Programs, Instituto Inhotim, Brumadinho, Brazil (2012–2014) and Keith Haring Director and Curator of Education and Public Programs, New Museum, New York (2007–2012), where she spearheaded the Museum as Hub program and commissioned the monthly seminar Night School by Anton Vidokle (2008–2009) and organisedthe New Museum Triennial: The Ungovernables (2012).
+Previously, she served as Director of Art and Cultural Programs, Instituto Inhotim, Brumadinho, Brazil (2012–2014) and Keith Haring Director and Curator of Education and Public Programs, New Museum, New York (2007–2012), where she spearheaded the Museum as Hub programme and commissioned the monthly seminar Night School by Anton Vidokle (2008–2009).